300 Jay Street

 DegreeWorks is an easily accessible and user-friendly advisement tool.
 It compares your academic achievement to your major requirements as found in the college catalog.

-DegreeWorks is accessible through the DegreeWorks tile of your CUNYfirst account through the DegreeWorks page.
+DegreeWorks is accessible through the DegreeWorks tile of your CUNYfirst account or through the DegreeWorks page.

 Registration information (i.e., grade changes, or classes added/dropped) is refreshed each night.
 Curriculum/Major changes generally take 24 — 48 hours after the change is entered in CUNYfirst.